Can I Become a Police Officer with a DWI or a DUI?

 How recent was the offense?
 Was this your first DUI?
 Did you cause bodily injury or death to others while intoxicated?
 Did you damage property other than your own?
 Did you have car insurance?
 Did you pay for the damages?
 Do you find yourself needing a drink often / once in a while?– These are only some of the questions you may have to answer during the interview; granted, the police agency will even invite you thus far.

-Your chances of becoming a police officer with an alcohol related DUI or DWI, even when expunged, are statistically lower than of a person without such offenses or minor traffic violations.
+Your chances of becoming a police officer with an alcohol related DUI or DWI, even when expunged, are statistically MUCH lower than of a person without such offenses or minor traffic violations.
 That’s still better than having to explain this…

 It Was Drugs